Ann Thicknesse: Later life

 She and her husband were travelling to Italy in 1792, during the Reign of Terror in the French Revolution, when Thicknesse died suddenly in Boulogne.
 Anne was arrested as a foreigner and imprisoned.
 After the execution of Maximilien Robespierre in July 1794, she was released under a general pardon for all prisoners who could prove that they could earn their living; her profession stood her in good stead.

-In 1800 Anne Ford published an autobiographical roman à clef entitled The School for Fashion, which included many public figures of the day in thin disguise.
+In 1800, Ford published an autobiographical roman à clef entitled The School for Fashion by Anne Thicknesse, which included many public figures of the day in thin disguise.
 She herself featured as Euterpe.
+She discussed issues including the choices facing a woman which included she admitted including being a mistress.
+Her Euterpe not that moral issures were important - unless you were in the highest social class.
+This was one of the last "School for ?" books and it was similar in content to the noted play "School for Scandal".

 Her portrait was painted by Thomas Gainsborough in 1760.
+It was said to be un-ladylike because she had her legs crossed (like a man).